 This one's a toughie.
 The Cambrian Way long distance trail is 481 km / 299 miles of meandering pathways between Cardiff and Conwy.
 Heading firstly towards the Black Mountains, the trail then crosses westwards over the Brecon Beacons and into the Cambrian Mountains.
 Then it's northwards - taking in Cader Idris, the Rhinogs, Snowdon and the Carneddau mountains.
-Expect a lot of remote, beautifully scenic walking along the way, ascending up to 22,500 metres (74,000 feet) - there's going to be some spectacular views.
+Expect a lot of remote, beautifully scenic walking along the way, ascending up some of the highest peaks in Wales - there's going to be some spectacular views.
 While it's waymarked in lowland areas, you'll need excellent navigational skills to follow the trail up high.

 Highlights of the Cambrian Way trail